Table of Contents

 How to care for a cat diagnosed with FIV

-Because FIV is a virus, it cannot be reversed once contracted.
-However, many FIV-positive cats do well day-to-day and are simply treated on an outpatient basis.
-In that sense, it’s important to be vigilant when it comes to an FIV-positive cat’s health.
+FIV is not curable.
+However, many FIV-positive cats do well day-to-day and are treated on an outpatient basis.
+Even still, it’s important to be vigilant when it comes to an FIV-positive cat’s health.
 If they begin to show symptoms of a secondary infection, they should be brought to the vet immediately and treated accordingly.
-For example, antibiotics may be prescribed if your cat has a respiratory infection, or surgery may be required if your cat has tumors or kitty cavities that need to be removed.
+For example, antibiotics may be prescribed if your cat has a bladder infection.

 How to prevent FIV